turnerbenjamin/pl-400-revision-notes/2_extend_the_platform_40-45/4_custom_connectors.md

 if having transformed the request/response the relevant templates should be updated.

-## Configure Policy Templates to Modify Connector Behaviour at Runtime

-### What we Need to Know

-- A connector may group a number of API calls
-  - Policy templates allow us to manage differences between calls
-  - E.g. route to different endpoint, add info to header etc

 ### Creating a Connector: AI Plugin Tab

 To use a connector as an AI connector it must be certified.
 This section relates